USEPA/USEEIO_API/doc/data_format.md

         +-------+
 ```

+A related `A_d` matrix will provide direct sector inputs per dollar output that are only from the US.

 The satellite matrix `B` is an `elementary flow x sector` matrix and contains in
 each column `i` the amounts of emissions and resources - given in the reference
 units of the respective elementary flows - that are directly related to 1 USD